 Jamie is especially enthusiastic about summer squash, a prolific and high-yielding vegetable.
 “The squash plant can range from vining varieties with tendrils to bushes pushing 10 feet,” he says.
 “These plants offer a tremendous amount of opportunities throughout their life cycle, beyond standard agricultural models.”

 Squash seeds can be roasted and enjoyed just like those of pumpkins (they’re in the same family, after all).
 Blossoms can be fried, stuffed, and baked (the bulbous female flowers work best).
 The stalks of a middle-aged plant are tender and hollow and, once peeled, can be sautéed or marinated and used in ways similar to celery.

-The Culinary Vegetable Institute will host a Vegetable Showcase Dinner featuring squash on June 15.
+Updated for 2019: The Culinary Vegetable Institute will host a Vegetable Showcase Dinner featuring cruciferous and root vegetables on November 16.
 More Vegetable Showcase Dinners are scheduled throughout the year.
 For more information, visit CulinaryVegetableInstitute.com.